 Assault and Battery Charges in South Carolina

 A person commits the offense of assault and battery if the person unlawfully injures another person, or attempts to injure another person with the present ability to do so.
+Legally speaking the assault is the threat of bodily harm coupled with an apparent, present ability to cause the harm and the battery is the actual unwarranted physical contact with another.

 Assault and Battery Conviction